11 Days Touring South Italy Shrines

 DAY 5: San Giovanni Rotondo/Matera

 Breakfast in Hotel, holy mass and departure to Matera.
-Arrival in Matera and start of the visit of this incredible city located in the southern Italian region of Basilicata.
-The Sassi and the Park of the Rupestrian Churches of Matera comprises a complex of houses, churches, monasteries and hermitages built into the natural caves of the Murgia.
-Covering an area of 1,016 ha this remarkable and intact troglodyte settlement contains more than a thousand dwellings and a large number of shops and workshops.
-The property was first occupied during the Palaeolithic period and shows evidence of continuous human occupation through several millennia until the present day and is harmoniously integrated into the natural terrain and ecosystem.
+After arriving in Matera, we’ll start our visit of this incredible city located in the southern Italian region of Basilicata.
+The Sassi and the Park of the Rupestrian Churches of Matera are comprised of a complex series of houses, churches, monasteries and hermitages built into the natural caves of the Murgia.
+Covering an area of 1,016 ha (hectare), this remarkable and intact troglodyte settlement contains more than a thousand dwellings and a large number of shops and workshops.
+The property was first occupied during the Palaeolithic period and shows evidence of continuous human occupation through several millennia until the present day where it is harmoniously integrated into the natural terrain and ecosystem.
 The site is composed of the ancient districts of the city of Matera and of the Park of the Rupestrian Churches which stretch over the Murgia, a calcareous highland plateau characterized by deep fault fissures, ravines, rocks and caves.
-The morphology of the territory, characterized by deep ravines (gravine) and bare highland plateaus, integrated with ancient cave churches, shepherd tracks marked by wells, and fortified farmhouses, form one of the most evocative landscapes of the Mediterranean.
+The morphology of the territory, characterized by deep ravines (gravine) and bare highland plateaus, integrated with ancient cave churches, shepherd tracks marked by wells, and fortified farmhouses, forms one of the most evocative landscapes of the Mediterranean.
 This city has been chosen from many movie directors to be location of their Movie.
 We can mention Pier Paolo Pasolini and Mel Gibson that choose Mater for His “The Passion”.
 Dinner and overnight.

 DAY 6: Matera/Naples

-Breakfast in hotel and visit and continuing of the visits of the city.
-At the end departure to Naples.
+Breakfast in hotel and continue to visit the city.
+At the end of the day, we’ll depart to Naples.

-Arrival in Naples in the evening dinner and overnight.
+We’ll arrive in Naples in the evening for dinner and overnight.

 DAY 7: Naples/Rome

-Breakfast in Hotel and visit of the city of Naples.
-We will have an highlight of the city, with Piazza del Plebiscito, the Cathedral and the church and convent of San Gregorio Armeno.
-Overstatement knows no bounds at this richly ornamented 16th-century monastic complex.
+Breakfast in hotel, and we’ll visit the city of Naples.
+We will explore the highlights of the city: Piazza del Plebiscito, the Cathedral and the church, and convent of San Gregorio Armeno.
+There are no words for how richly ornamented 16th-century monastic complex is.
 The church packs a visual punch with its lavish wood and papier-mâché choir stalls, sumptuous altar by Dionisio Lazzari, and Luca Giordano's masterpiece fresco The Embarkation, Journey and Arrival of the Armenia Nuns with the Relics of St Gregory.
 Excess gives way to soothing tranquility in the picture-perfect cloisters, accessible through the gate on Vico Giuseppe Maffei.
-Al the area around the convents famous al around the world for the artisan of the nativity.
-At the end of the visit of the city departure to Rome but not before eating the original Pizza.
-Dinner and overnight in Rome
+The area around the convents are famous all around the world for the artisan of the nativity.
+At the end of the visit, we’ll depart to Rome.
+But not before eating the original Pizza!
+Dinner and overnight in Rome.

 DAY 8: Rome

-After Breakfast, we will transfer in St Peter Square for the Audience with the pope**.
-At the end free time for lunch and then visit of the Vatican Museum, The Sistine Chapel and St Peter’s Cathedral.
+After breakfast, we will transfer in St Peter Square for the Audience with the Pope**.
+At the end free time for lunch, we’ll then visit the Vatican Museum, The Sistine Chapel, and St Peter’s Cathedral.
 Michelangelo painted the ceiling of the Sistine Chapel between 1508 and 1512, and later painted The Last Judgment between 1535 and 1541 for Popes Clement VII and Paul III.
 The primary function of the chapel is the Papal Conclave, providing the place where the College of Cardinals of the church gathers to select a new Pope.
-Then walk through Saint Peter’s Basilica, the present structure completed in 1590 was built over the Byzantine and Middle Ages structures that marked the tomb of Saint Peter.
+We’ll walk through Saint Peter’s Basilica.
+The present structure completed in 1590 was built over the Byzantine and Middle Ages structures that marked the tomb of Saint Peter.
 There are more than 100 tombs within the basilica, including most recently Saint John Paul II.

 DAY 9: Rome

-Breakfast in Hotel then guided tour of the Archbasilica of Saint John Lateran.
+After breakfast in hotel, join a guided tour of the Archbasilica of Saint John Lateran.
 Six Popes are entombed here.
 Next door is the Holy Staircase (Scala Santa), brought from Pilate’s Palace in Jerusalem by Saint Helena in the 4th century.
 Climbing the stairs on your knees is a devotion that many pilgrims perform, and a plenary indulgence is granted for completing this feat.

 In the afternoon, continue your pilgrim journey to the Basilica of Saint Mary Major (Maria Maggiore).
 We celebrate Mass here.
 This is the largest Marian church in Rome.
 Its construction began after the Council of Ephesus in 431 proclaimed that Mary was the Mother of God.
 Saint Jerome, translator of the Bible into the Latin Vulgate, is buried here.